ffelten/ffelten.github.io/_pages/about.md

 <h2> CrazyRL </h2>
 <p>
 <img src="../images/swarm.gif" width=300 style="float:left; padding:10px">
-<a href="https://github.com/ffelten/CrazyRL">CrazyRL</a> is a MARL library under the <a href= "https://github.com/Farama-Foundation/PettingZoo">PettingZoo</a> API.
+<a href="https://github.com/ffelten/CrazyRL">CrazyRL</a> is a MOMARL library under a multi-objective extension of the  <a href= "https://github.com/Farama-Foundation/PettingZoo">PettingZoo</a> API.
 It allows to learn swarm behaviours in a variety of environments, such as the one shown on the left.
 It is still under development, but we hope to release it soon.
 </p>
 </div>